willkessler/jupytergraffiti/README.md

 Finally, you can put up a unobtrusive (hint) prompt suggesting a user play back a specific recording:

 ```
-jupytergraffiti.api.play_recording_with_prompt('abc-123', 'Click here to learn about the next puzzler!')
+jupytergraffiti.api.play_recording_with_prompt('id-cgxukass1bi_id-towwksveqi', 'Click here to learn about the next exercise!')
 ```

 This may be useful if you want to queue up a recording for playback,